fscorrupt/awesome-stars/README.md

 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - The #1 AI Harness for Building Resumes, PDFs, Cover Letters & more, locally with 100+ LLMs support.
 - [maxdorninger/MediaManager](https://github.com/maxdorninger/MediaManager) - A modern selfhosted media management system for your media library
 - [ajb3932/immich-partner-sharing](https://github.com/ajb3932/immich-partner-sharing) -
 - [oliverbravery/PrintGuard](https://github.com/oliverbravery/PrintGuard) - Catches failed 3D prints on your own hardware, pauses the printer and sends you a snapshot alert.
-Runs in your browser with nothing to install, in Docker, or as a macOS or Windows app.
-Free and open s
+Runs in Docker, or as a macOS or Windows app.
+Free and open source, and no frame ever leaves your netw
 - [9001/copyparty](https://github.com/9001/copyparty) - Portable file server with accelerated resumable uploads, dedup, WebDAV, SFTP, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file
 - [blacktop/ipsw-diffs](https://github.com/blacktop/ipsw-diffs) - IPSW Diffs
 - [baervers23/still-Membarr](https://github.com/baervers23/still-Membarr) - Yoruio's Discord Bot to invite a user to a Plex or Jellyfin server - with small modifications